XunSong02/OutlookPlus/backend/backend_specification_Modules.md

 **Failure and determinism rule (important for the frontend UI contract):**

 - AI analysis is stored once per `EmailId`.
 - The email list and detail endpoints must always return an `aiAnalysis` object with valid enum values.
-If the LLM is unavailable or output validation fails, the backend must return deterministic safe defaults (e.g., `category="Work"`, `sentiment="neutral"`, `summary` derived from subject/body prefix, and `suggestedActions=[]`).
+If the LLM is unavailable or output validation fails, the backend must return deterministic safe defaults (e.g., `category="Work"`, `sentiment="neutral"`, `summary` derived from subject/body prefix, and `suggestedActions` containing default structured suggestions).

 ---